Fresh vs Dried Herbs and Ground vs Whole Spices

 • Crush with fingers when adding to release oils and increase flavor

-• Best when used with oil, butter, fat, or water in order to infuse liquid with flavor
+• Best when used with oil, butter, fat, or water to infuse the liquid with its flavor

-• Add at beginning of cooking or at least 20 minutes before the end
+• Add at the beginning of cooking or at least 20 minutes before the end

 Type of Herb to Use Use soft, tender, leafy herbs fresh Use woody herbs dry